 During the year, the charity’s ETWR team was very busy supporting 332 homeless or insecurely housed men and women who visited the department on 1,624 occasions.
 The team’s key successes include:

 people found jobs

-A number of 3i employees and their partners attended The Passage’s annual fundraising concert, A Night Under The Stars, at the Royal Festival Hall, in October 2016.
+A number of our employees attended The Passage’s annual fundraising concert, A Night Under The Stars, at the Royal Festival Hall, in October 2017.

 3i is proud to be a founding investor in Bridges Fund Management (previously Bridges Ventures), a privately-owned UK venture capital company with a social mission.